chuongmep/bim42.github.io/_posts/2015-06-27-wall-openings.md

 The Dynamo definition use the wall bounding box and normal to create the section view coordinate system.
 I fumble around with Min and Max points to set the proper crop box for the final view.
 I also use a few nodes from [archi-lab.net](http://archi-lab.net/) package to retrieve walls from their ids.
 You can find the entire Dynamo definition [here](http://bim42.com/wp-content/uploads/2015/06/viewsection.zip).

-&#8220;A problem well defined is a problem half solved&#8221;, and displaying a view of each problem is my first step toward the solution, even if I haven't find yet any way to automate the entire wall opening thing.
+"A problem well defined is a problem half solved", and displaying a view of each problem is my first step toward the solution, even if I haven't find yet any way to automate the entire wall opening thing.